Group DF - international group of the companies, major investments are concentrated in the nitrogen, titanium and gas businesses. |

 Why do you think the technical specialties are not popular?
 Why do they lose their importance?

+First, there is no clear planning at the Government level, no understanding of what specialists the country needs.
+Under these circumstances of uncertainty, the education sector focuses on how "fashionable" the profession is.
+The real needs of the business are left out in the cold.
 Do you remember how all school graduates once wanted to become economists and lawyers?
 At that time, universities opened these schools en masse and trained specialists in these mainstream specialties.
 Later, the emphasis shifted radically to the services sector.
 Indeed, these professions are in demand and important.
 Though instrumentation workers, metalworkers, turners, medical workers or teachers are equally important.
 I am sure that if the Government does some calculations and forecasts how many qualified personnel businesses need, the number of these mainstream specialties at the level of universities or vocational schools will increase many times.

 It is not enough to invest in training professionals that the industry needs.
 I believe that we need a separate campaign to increase the prestige of the required professions.
 This could boost the development of the industry and the entire economy for 10, 20 or 30 years ahead!